madantimalsina/larnd-sim-example/README.md

-# larnd-sim example
+# larnd-sim example (Hackathon edition)

 This is a minimal example for running [larnd-sim](https://github.com/DUNE/larnd-sim) on Perlmutter at NERSC.
+For the purposes of the hackathon, we also discuss running miniapps, profilers, tests, etc.

-## Installing it
+## Installation

 Note: CFS and `$HOME` tend to struggle with Python virtual environments, so I recommend that you do the following steps in a directory on `$PSCRATCH` (but commit/push any code changes that you don't want to fall victim to `$PSCRATCH`'s purge policy!).